Religion in Newfoundland and Labrador

 Religion, although central to many people's lives, defies any easy definition.
 It ranges from the intimately personal in prayer, trust, and values to the most obviously public of collective rites and festivities.
-Long before Europeans set foot on the stony soil of Newfoundland and Labrador aboriginal people practiced their religion.
+Long before Europeans set foot on the stony soil of Newfoundland and Labrador Indigenous people practiced their religion.
 Although we cannot observe the spiritual dimension of the Native peoples of the past, archaeological evidence can provide us with some clues.
 Grave goods from burial sites at Port au Choix and elsewhere indicate that the Maritime Archaic people saw themselves as intimately linked to the environment, holding some animals, such as the killer whale and the great auk, in especially high regard.
 Animals were also central to the Beothuk view of the spirit world, as they were to the Mi'kmaq.
 The Labrador Inuit had a mythology and rituals that linked them to the environment and to other Inuit societies.
 The Innu of the Labrador barrens held distinct views of their soul-spirit and expressed them in ritual, art, and legend.

 The English settlers on the Avalon Peninsula during the 17th century were for the most part members of the Church of England, though Lord Baltimore brought out Roman Catholic laity and priests to his colony at Ferryland.
 With the demise of the early settlements organized religion temporarily disappeared from Newfoundland.
 Only in one pocket, the French colony of Plaisance (now Placentia), did Roman Catholicism persist from the second half of the 17th century in a parish run by Franciscan Recollet monks.
 But even this Roman Catholic outpost vanished with the removal of the French in 1714 as a consequence of the Treaty of Utrecht.